ramnauth/ramnauth.github.io/_posts/BUS 110 2019/2019-03-10-assignment-3.md

 layout: post

 # The title of your post
-title: A2 - Designing & Conducting A Study, due Wed Mar.
+title: A3 - Your Company's Website, due Wed Mar.
 27

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.